 Design TeamRobin Tan, Cecil Chee, Sean Zheng, Shirley Tan & Eileen Kok

-From the architect.
+Text description provided by the architects.
 The site would not appeal to most local homebuyer as it immediately ticks several negative boxes for what are deemed liabilities in a residential semi-detached plot.
 It is long and narrow, with both the long side and front facing the western afternoon sun.
 The plot lies a metre below a public road that bounds the front and the ‘sunny’ side.
 In the local context, there would be environmental, layout and cultural issues to overcome.

 The clients, a family of five, wanted a home that revolved around familial living and bonding.
 The implication of this ideal is that spaces need not be arranged or defined too rigidly for formal or cultural hierarchies.
 There are advantages to be had from a narrow plot as it naturally restricts the depth of rooms.
 The resulting spaces receive more natural light and are better ventilated due to the shallower proportion.
 The 1st storey is conceived to be a contiguous linear space, where living, dining, kitchen functions are serially arranged, but have little in the way of physical demarcation.
 Back of house spaces that need enclosing walls are aligned against the inner party wall and do not intrude into the informal living/dining/kitchen.
 In an Asian context, it is perceived as undesirable when a home is set lower than the surrounding public areas; mainly due to connotations of a lower status.
 Architecturally however, the lowered topography and resulting upturn along the lengthy boundary edge helps to delineate and suggest that the living space extends into the green.
 The perception is of greater space, yet it is private to the family through the deliberate use of slated boundary fencing and a tight row of bamboos.
 The fencing and landscaping conceal the change in level and the green ‘wall’ cools the filtered breeze and acts as a sunscreen to the 1st storey.